Written by Neel Goenka, a grade 8 student

 Acid rain is a chemical reaction in the clouds when sulfur dioxide (SO2) and nitrogen oxide (N2O) are released into the air.
 Both of these gasses are less dense than air which results in it floating up into the atmosphere where it then reacts and fuses with the water and oxygen (O2) in the clouds.
 This is known as acid rain.

 Acid rain can occur in the form of snow, form, and even dust.
 Some acid rain is a natural process when volcanoes or rotting plants release nitrogen oxide (N2O) and sulfur dioxide (SO2), but the majority of the gas comes from us humans when we drive our cars, using electricity and cooking food on the gas.
-The discharge of something, especially gas or radiation produced by our behavior not only affects us but affects everyone in a 100’s (160km) of miles because of the heavy wind.
+The emissions produced by our behavior not only affects us but affects everyone in a 100’s (160km) of miles because of the heavy wind.

 What does acid rain do?